CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The "Lost Mine of Tundelver" unfolds across four distinct sections.

 In Part 1, known as "Vermkin Arrows," the adventurers find themselves en route to the town of Tuntin when they inadvertently become embroiled in a Vermkin ambush.
 They soon learn that these Vermkins, members of the Mountainmaw tribe, have captured their molekin comrade, Burrowbard Stoneseeker, and his escort, a mudblood warrior named Ulfric Warwinter.
 The characters must confront the ambush and subsequently follow the Vermkins' trail back to their hidden hideout.
-There, they must rescue Ulfric and receive word from him that Burrowbard and his brothers stumbled upon a fabled lost mine.
+There, they must rescue Ulfric and receive word from him that Burrowbard and his brothers stumbled upon fabled lost tunnels of an old mine.
 Ulfric knows nothing more than that Burrowbard and his map have been taken to a place referred to as "Mountainmaw Castle."

-Part 2, titled "Tuntin," finds the characters arriving in the troubled town of Tuntin, beleaguered by the Lavender Lancers, a gang of outlaws led by the enigmatic figure known as Glasstaff.
+Part 2, titled "Tuntin," finds the characters arriving in the troubled town of Tuntin, beleaguered by the Lavender Lancers, a gang of outlaws led by the enigmatic figure known as Glassmith.
 The town is also home to a range of intriguing NPCs, laying the groundwork for short adventures in Part 3.
 The Lavender Lancers seek to drive the adventurers out of Tuntin, and in return, the characters launch an assault on the Lavender Lancer hideout.
-Beneath an old manor's hidden fortress, they discover that Sylas "Glasstaff" Alabaster, the Lavender Lancers' leader, receives orders from someone known as the Black Spider, who desires the adventurers' removal.
+Beneath an old manor's, they discover a hidden hideout that Sylas "Glassmith" Alabaster, the Lavender Lancers' shadow leader, receives orders from someone known as the Black Spider, who desires the adventurers' removal.

 Part 3, aptly titled "The Spider's Web," presents the characters with several short adventures within the vicinity of Tuntin.
 These quests revolve around acquiring additional information concerning the Black Spider and the lost molekin mine.
-The clues the characters gather in Tuntin lead them to spying on a mysterious wizard at the Old Owl Well ruins, seeking advice from a perilous banshee, confronting a band of ogrekins lurking at Wyvern Tor, and investigating the ruins of Lumgrove town.
+The clues the characters gather in Tuntin lead them to spying on a mysterious wizard at the Old Mole Well ruins, seeking advice from a perilous banshee, confronting a band of ogrekins lurking at Wyrm Tor, and investigating the ruins of Lumgrove town.
 Several of these leads guide them towards Mountainmaw Castle, the stronghold of King Grom, leader of the Mountainmaw Vermkins.
 Here, the characters make a startling discovery: the Black Spider is a spiderkin adventurer named Nezznar, and the Mountainmaw Vermkins serve him. spiderkin, for context, are a subterranean chitinkin race.
 Most importantly, the characters either retrieve Burrowbard Stoneseeker's map to the lost mine or uncover the mine's location through one of the leads from Part 3.

 Following the map or the directions to the lost mine takes the characters to Part 4, "Tide Echo Cavern."
 This once-forgotten subterranean complex is now overrun by undead and bizarre creatures.
 Nezznar the Black Spider and his loyal followers are present, exploring the mines and hunting for the legendary Forge of Runes.
 The adventurers have the opportunity to avenge Burrowbard Stoneseeker, secure the prosperity and safety of Tuntin by clearing the valuable mine of its menacing inhabitants, and put an end to the Black Spider's troublemaking - if they can survive the perils of the "Lost Mine of Tundelver."